khsoh/kiosk-linux/README.md

 cd kiosk
 ```

-9. Source the bootstrap.sh script to perform installation of more tools:
+9. Source the bootstrap.sh script to install more tools:
 ```
 source bootstrap.sh
 ```